syncfusion-content/xamarin-docs/Xamarin/SfMaps/DataLabels.md

 # Data Labels

-Data labels are used to display the values of the shapes.
+Data labels are used to display the values of shapes.

 ## Adding data labels

- [`ShowMapItems`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeFileLayer~ShowMapItems.html) property is a boolean property that displays or hides the data labels in shapes.
-You must set the [`ShapeValuePath`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSetting~ShapeValuePath.html) property to get the data labels which is bound for each shape.
+The [`ShowMapItems`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeFileLayer~ShowMapItems.html) property, which is a boolean property, displays or hides the data labels in shapes.
+Set the [`ShapeValuePath`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeSetting~ShapeValuePath.html) property to get the data labels bound to each shape.

 {% tabs %}